yope/cbgelite/README.md

 ### Copying ###

-All source files, except "chargen.rom" and "all_ships.ship" may be distributed under the terms and conditions of the GPL version 2 license.
+All source files, except "all_ships.ship" may be distributed under the terms and conditions of the GPL version 2 license.

 The ship data is extracted from the source code of "Elite The New Kind" as published here on github: https://github.com/fesh0r/newkind